What’s the Best Way to Sell Your Retirement Community Home?

 If you’d rather get an expert’s opinion, an experienced real estate professional can advise you on the projected resale value of this type of housing before you buy, which should put you more at ease should you need to sell.

-Uli Wills, a real estate agent in the Sarasota, Fla., area, said retirement community homes throughout Florida as well as Arizona tend to have good resale value.
+Uli Wills, a real estate agent in the Sarasota, Florida, area, said retirement community homes throughout Florida and Arizona tend to have good resale value.

-Like other deed restricted communities, those that cater to residents ages 55 and older have specific rules—including about how to sell your home.
+Like other deed-restricted communities, those that cater to residents aged 55 and older have specific rules — including about how to sell your home.
 “You may not be able to do a ‘For Sale’ sign,” Wills said.
 “You generally can do open houses; not all of them allow signage.”

 Whether potential buyers can park on the street or in your driveway is but one hurdle, however.
 Remember what you went through before buying your particular retirement home.